mako-framework/docs/01_getting_started/02_configuration.md

 #### <a id="environment_aware_configuration:environment_variables" href="#environment_aware_configuration:environment_variables">Environment variables</a>

-You can also use the `mako\env` function to fetch environment variables.
-This is a good idea for senstive configuration values such as credentials, encryption keys, etc...
+You can also use the `mako\env` function to fetch environment variables, which is recommended for sensitive configuration values like credentials, encryption keys, and more.

 ```
 [